Black History Itinerary

 DAY THREE

-Made with “smoke, fire and love,” Saucy Q’s BBQ is some of the best in town!
-BBQ Spaghetti, a fried chicken BLT or a fresh pulled pork sandwich — you’re sure to love whatever you order!
-Barbquing with my Honey, located on Dauphin Street, is dishing up "just plain good BBQ and some really good soul food."
-Which ever choice you make is sure to make you happy!
+Made with love and fresh ingredients, Cozy Brown & Son's Kitchen serves some of the best soul food in town!
+Turkey wings, beef oxtails, salmon breakfast bowls or gumbo — you’re sure to love whatever you order!
+Dreamland Bar-B-Que, located on Dauphin Street, is dishing up "just plain good BBQ and some really good soul food."
+Whichever choice you make is sure to make you happy!

 GET TO KNOW MOBILE

 As a 300-year-old city, we have many stories to tell; but, which one will you hear?
 Whether you choose to explore a local museum, take a guided tour or a stroll under the oaks you’ll love learning about our rich history and culture.
 If your interest leans more towards flora and fauna, head to Bellingrath Gardens to enjoy the 65-acre landscape masterpiece.
-Take a tour of one of the many historic antebellum homes or experience the fast-paced thrill of an airboat ride through the delta.
+Indulge in fun with the locals at 2nd Weekend or experience the fast-paced thrill of an airboat ride through the delta.

 Explore more Mobile Itineraries